 It wasn’t too long ago that depictions of facial recognition software were more fiction than science, but with advances in technology, not only is it now real, but also part of our everyday lives.

-to laptop cameras
+From phones to laptop cameras

 , facial recognition has become a way to make our personal devices secure using biometric technology, but it’s the use of facial recognition for surveillance and potential breaches of privacy that has drawn the most attention.
 The recent data breach involving Clearview AI

 has sparked even more of these conversations about privacy, with their list of customers being compromised, the majority of which are law enforcement agencies.
 When news of this data breach broke, we sought to identify what the largest narratives were and who the most prominent key opinion leaders

 were using Quid’s media intelligence platform.
 An analysis of nearly 3,000 articles from the last 6 months with “Facial Recognition” as our only keyword showed just how prominent Clearview AI was in these conversations, with news coverage involving the company appearing as the largest cluster in our network (8.5% of news stories) if you were to combine general mentions and references to police department usage

 Other large clusters in the network include coverage on the legality of surveillance in the UK, as well as planned wide-scale deployments in China and India.

 Sentiment Has a Correlation with Context

 Our analysis uncovered a wide range of sentiment towards facial recognition, and two widely discussed subtopics emerged from the coverage around the technology: safety, and privacy.
 As you can see in the data visualization below, the top stories that focused on surveillance had a higher percentage of negative sentiment due to the implications around privacy, while those that focused on security in airports were generally more positive because they focused on safety.